alljoyn/extras-webdocs/docs/develop/run-sample-apps/observer/index.md

 the `ProxyBusObject::RegisterPropertiesChangedListener` mechanism to keep track of the current state of the discovered doors.

-These samples are interoperable with the Data-driven API door example.

 The data model for the security system is as follows:

 ```xml